maxmushkin/connectthedots/GettingStarted.md

 *Estimated time to complete: 10 minutes*

-## Exercise 4: Send the event history to a pivot table
+## Step 4: Send the event history to a pivot table

-In this exercise, you will create and execute a SQL Stored Procedure to take the raw event data and pivot into a format for easier consumption by Power BI.
-Physical devices will typically have many different sensors emitting data (for example air flow, input and output temperatures), and the pivot would be more populated than you will see when sending a single sensor reading from your simulator, but we need to create the pivot files for use in subsequent exercises.
+In this Step, you will create and execute a SQL Stored Procedure to take the raw event data and pivot into a format for easier consumption by Power BI.
+Physical devices will typically have many different sensors emitting data (for example air flow, input and output temperatures), and the pivot would be more populated than you will see when sending a single sensor reading from your simulator, but we need to create the pivot files for use in subsequent Steps.
 In this step in creation of the end-to-end solution we will be working only in SQL Azure:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <img src="Images/exercise4-medium.png" alt="Exercise 1" width="80"/>